Chondra Echert: Media appearances

 Echert also sings backing vocals on the title track of the Half Measures EP by The Prize Fighter Inferno, the track "Mothers of Men" on Coheed and Cambria's album The Afterman: Ascension, and voices the character All Mother on the opening track "The Hollow" and in segues throughout the album.

-Echert sings backing vocals on the "Let's Start a Band" EP with Anthony Green.
+Echert sings backing vocals on the Let's Start a Band EP with Anthony Green.

-Echert appears in Coheed and Cambria's A Disappearing Act music video as the main villain, Candelaria.
+Echert appears in Coheed and Cambria's "A Disappearing Act" music video as the main villain, Candelaria.

 Personal life

-In October 2009 Echert married Claudio Sanchez, frontman of progressive rock band Coheed and Cambria.
+On October 23, 2009, Echert married Claudio Sanchez, frontman of progressive rock band Coheed and Cambria.
 On June 8, 2014, she gave birth to their first child, Atlas Hendrix Sanchez.